giper-dev/search/README.md

-# $hyoo_search
+# $hd_search

-Best frontend for global web search
+> Best frontend for global web search without ads but with blacklist

 # Key features